MarcoStucchi/Wallet/README.md

-# Wallet
+# Wallet project
-Provide access to embedded devices through Google Wallet credentials
+This project aims at providing a Google Wallet based access to embedded devices.